-J. Director F ssessment implementation situation Assessment Cycle The company has set up the "Board Assessment Guidelines," on 2017, including: assessment cycle and period, assessment scope, implementation unit, assessment procedure, and description of assessment indicators.
+5. Director Assessment implementation situation Assessment Cycle The company has set up the "Board Assessment Guidelines," on 2017, including: assessment cycle and period, assessment scope, implementation unit, assessment procedure, and description of assessment indicators.
 The General Manager's Office (implementation unit) has implemented a performance assessment once a year according to the guidelines, and a questionnaire is produced at the end of the year according to the content of the assessment to assist the directors and Functional Committee members in filling out the implementation self-assessment and compiling it into a report.
 The assessment results shall be reported at the board meeting in the first quarter the following year to review items to be improved and discuss function strengthening and improvement plan.
 In the Company's self-evaluation results for FY2023, scores of 90 points or more are considered excellent.
-The few items with a score of 4 (out of 5) were due to one director's expectation for more face-to-face communication after the COVID-19 pandemic, and the fact that two directors were unable to return to Taiwan or travel abroad due to the epidemic, and had to attend by proxy.
-However, there were no major abnormalities , • • · expectation for more face-to-face communication after the COVID-19 pandemic, and the fact that two directors were unable to return to Taiwan or travel abroad due to the epidemic, and had to attend by proxy.
+The few items with a score of 4 (out of 5) were due to one director's into a report.
+The assessment results shall be reported at the board meeting in the first quarter the following year to review items to be improved and discuss function strengthening and improvement plan.
+In the Company's self-evaluation results for FY2023, scores of 90 points or more are epidemic, and had to attend by proxy.
 However, there were no major abnormalities identified for the year.
 In FY2023, the Company's operating results continued the stellar performance of Flytech since its establishment, registering no losses.
-The Company has also performed well in terms of governance and legal compliance, with no major contentious issues, as reported to the Board of Directors in March , 2024.
+The Company has also performed well in terms of governance and legal compliance, with no major contentious issues, as reported to the Board of Directors in March, 2024.

 Assessment The 2023 board performance (January 1,2023 to December 31, 2022) was assessed.
-Period Assessment he board, individual board members, Audit Committee, and Compensation Committee.
-Scope Assessment he board internal self-assessment, board member self-Assessment, Audit Committee Method member self-assessment, Compensation Committee member self-assessment Assessment (1) Board performance assessment indicators include five aspects: Content The degree of participation in company operations, board decision-making quality, board makeup and structure, director election, training, internal control.
+Period Assessment The board, individual board members, Audit Committee, and Compensation Committee.
+Scope Assessment The board internal self-assessment, board member self-Assessment, Audit Committee Method member self-assessment, Compensation Committee member self-assessment Assessment (1) Board performance assessment indicators include five aspects: Content The degree of participation in company operations, board decision-making quality, board makeup and structure, director election, training, internal control.
 The assessment of chairman of the board includes operation KPI and governance result.
 (2) Individual board member performance assessment indicators include six aspects: Grasp of company goals and missions, recognition of Director duties, degree of participation in company operations, internal relations management and communication, director professionalism and training, internal control.
 (3) Functional Committee (Audit Committee and Remunerations Committee) performance assessment indicators include five aspects: Degree of participation in company operations, recognition of duties of Functional Committee, improvement of Functional Committee decision-making quality, Functional Committee makeup and member election, internal control.